fdtomasi/regain/README.md

 }
 ```

-and for the `TimeGraphLassoForwardBackward` plase use
+and for the `TimeGraphicalLassoForwardBackward` plase use

 ```latex
 @InProceedings{pmlr-v72-tomasi18a,